• This field is for validation purposes and should be left unchanged.

 Read: The most amazing themed hotel rooms in the world

 And in Australia’s horse capital of Scone an old pub from the 1800s has been reborn as The Thoroughbred, with a gourmet bakery, café and steakhouse with rooms to stay upstairs.
-While I’ve yet to try the steak or spend the night, I’m slowly making my way through their cakes and coffee selection as I stop and revive on my road trips down the highway.
+While I’ve yet to try the steak or spend the night, I’ve enjoyed a few of their cakes on coffee stops along the New England highway.

 The Thoroughbred Scone is worth a stop on a Sydney to Brisbane road trip